sensu/sensu-docs-legacy/docs/0.26/enterprise/api.md

 of several endpoints to provide access to data for generating reports, visualizing internal metrics, and more.
 The Enterprise API also supports native SSL, for end-to-end SSL, eliminating the need for a proxy to terminate SSL.

+## What is the Sensu Enterprise Console?

+The Sensu Enterprise Console is a federated API endpoint provided by the [Sensu Enterprise Dashboard][4] for API access to multiple [Sensu datacenters][5] (available in Sensu Enterprise Dashboard version 1.10 and newer).

+_NOTE: the Sensu Enterprise Dashboard is comprised of two components: a backend service (API) for aggregating monitoring data from one or more [Sensu datacenters][5], and a web application for displaying this information.
+As of Sensu Enterprise Dashboard version 1.10, this Sensu Enterprise Dashboard backend has been updated so that it provides the same API endpoints as the [Sensu API][1].
+Prior to version 1.10, the Sensu Enterprise Dashboard backend used different API routes for accessing data from specific datacenters; for example, client data was accessible via `/clients/us-west-1/:client` instead of `/clients/:client?dc=us-west-1`._

 ## Enterprise API Configuration